 Risk Considerations

 While an LPA offers many benefits, there are also risk considerations to be aware of.
-For instance:
+Appointing an attorney is a serious decision — you are giving someone significant power over your life and assets.
+Key risks and how to mitigate them include:

 | Risk | Description | Mitigation Strategy |